 Patients with right pneumonectomy are four to five times more likely to develop a BPF owing to the anatomic differences between the right and left mainstem bronchi.
 The right bronchus has a more vertical orientation, which may permit collection of fluid in the stump and lacks direct vascular branches from the aorta, relying instead on the trachea and local branches in the subcarinal space that are often disrupted during lymph node removal.

-Technical factors related to BPF formation include devascularization of the bronchial stump by excessive dissection; a long bronchial stump with increased pooling of secretions ...
+Technical factors related to BPF formation include devascularization of the bronchial stump by excessive dissection; a long bronchial stump with increased pooling ...